 marble

 You may think that substances made of pure carbon are black, because coal is black and graphite is also black.
 Those are common forms of carbon.
-Diamond, however, that is also made purely of of carbon, is transparent and very shiny.
+Diamond, however, that is also made purely of carbon, is transparent and very shiny.
 Likewise, chalk is white and calcite (one of the crystalline forms of calcium carbonate) is transparent.

 calcite